-This new anthropology rejects any Eleatic perspective as well as any elementarism.
-It strongly rejects Structuralism.
-It wants to focus on continuity, modality, mutation, even derailment, and ultimately event, all kinds of phenomena that are not covered by traditional categories and deterministic logic.
+This new anthropology rejects any eleatic perspective but also any structuralist elementarism.
+It wants to focus on continuity, modality, mutation, derailment and ultimately event - all kinds of phenomena that are not covered by traditional categories and deterministic logic.
 The rhythm, explicitly taken in the sense of mode of flowing, is thus becoming a leading operational concept.
-Without clearly saying it, this anthropology revives, in my view, reflections by Simmel, Mauss, Evans-Pritchard and many authors of the first half of the 20th century, who considered rhythm a key anthropological issue.
-In the 1930s, Marcel Mauss asserted in one of his lectures : "Socially and individually, man is a rhythmic animal."
+Without clearly saying it, this anthropology revives reflections by Georg Simmel, Mauss, Evans-Pritchard and many authors of the first half of the twentieth century, who considered rhythm a key anthropological issue.
+In the 1930s, Mauss said in one of his lectures: 'Socially and individually, man is a rhythmic animal' (1947: 85).

 Last example: theory of language and poetics.
-For Henri Meschonnic, first of all, linguistics must be included into a more general discipline he called "theory of language" in French "théorie du langage."
-Unlike traditional linguistics, which presupposes the primacy of "la langue," i.e. of a specific linguistic body linked to a social group even when it includes the concept of enunciation the theory of language is characterized by the primacy it gives to speech and language as an activity.
-It is part of a Humboldtian legacy that Meschonnic considers passing through Saussure and Benveniste.
+For Henri Meschonnic, first of all, linguistics must be included in a more general discipline he called 'theory of language' - in French, théorie du langage.
+Unlike traditional linguistics, which poses the primacy of la langue, i.e. of a separate linguistic body linked to a social group - even when it includes the concept of enunciation - the theory of language is characterized by the primacy it gives to speech and language as an activity.
+It is part of a Humboldtian legacy that Meschonnic sees passing through Saussure and Benveniste.
 Moreover, this theory of language takes into account not only the ordinary discourse, as linguists and philosophers of language do, but also the literary discourse.
-So instead of considering poetics as external to linguistics, it places it instead at its center [7].
+So instead of considering poetics as external to linguistics, it places it instead at its centre (Michon 2010).

 This double theoretical reversal is the frame that gives its meaning to Meschonnic's quite innovative use of the rhythm concept.
-The language activity is characterized, Meschonnic says, by "a relational morphological performativity, [which] neutralizes the opposition between signifier and signified. [...]
-This neutralization involves a representative function of language as discourse at all linguistic levels, in intonation, phonology, syntax (word order), organization of speech [...], etc. There is no longer a signifier opposed to a signified, but only one multiple, structural signifier, that brings about meaning from any part, a signifiance [...] constantly in the making and de-making."
-[8]
+The language activity is characterized, Meschonnic says, by:

+a relational morphological performativity, [which] neutralizes the opposition between signifier and signified. [. . .]
+This neutralization involves a representative function of language as discourse at all linguistic levels, in intonation, phonology, syntax (word order), organization of speech [. . .], etc. The signifier is no longer opposed to the signified; there is only one multiple, structural signifier, that brings about meaning from any part, a signifiance [. . .] constantly in the making and de-making.
+(Meschonnic 1975: 512)

-Thus, far from being conceived, as in the tradition, as a succession of strong and weak beats more or less strictly arithmetically organized, the rhythm for Meschonnic means the continuing organization of this unique and at once multiple signifier, which produces signifiance : "I define rhythm in language as the organization of the marks by which the signifiers, be they linguistic or non-linguistic (especially in the case of oral communication), produce a specific semantics, separate from lexical meaning, that I call signifiance: that is to say the values specific to a discourse and to only one.
-These marks can be at all 'levels' of language: accentuation, prosody, lexis, syntax."
-[9]
+Thus, far from being conceived, as in the dominant metric tradition, as a succession of strong and weak beats more or less strictly arithmetically organized, rhythm for Meschonnic means the continuing organization of this unique and at once multiple signifier, which produces signifiance:

+I define rhythm in language as the organization of the marks by which the signifiers, be they linguistic or non-linguistic (especially in the case of oral communication), produce a specific semantics, separate from lexical meaning, that I call signifiance: that is to say the values specific to a discourse and to only one.
+These marks can be at all 'levels' of language: accentuation, prosody, lexis, syntax.
+(Meschonnic 1982: 216-17)

 As we see, these three uses of the rhythm concept do not completely overlap.
-While the sociology of urban life still gives an important space to its metric definition and the anthropology of traditional groups adopts the opposite view by making rhythm the mere modality of a flow, theory of language and poetics seeks to elaborate a concept taking on the tension between form and flow.
+While the sociology of urban life still gives an important space to its metric definition and the anthropology of traditional groups adopts the opposite view by making rhythm the pure modality of a flow, theory of language and poetics seeks to elaborate a concept taking on the tension between form and flow.